 If you have chosen a lump sum payment and your condition worsens after the case has been settled, unfortunately, you may not receive any additional compensation beyond the original settlement amount.
 However, if a structured payment plan has been chosen, and you require further medical care after the case has been settled, the need for surgery and other procedures may increase your workers’ comp settlement.

-What Does The Average Workers’ Comp Settlement for Surgery Look Like?
+What Does The Average Workers Comp Settlement for Spinal Fusion And Other Types of Surgery Look Like?

-The average workers’ comp settlement for surgery can vary greatly depending on the severity of your injury and the corresponding medical expenses.
+The average workers comp settlement for spinal fusion and other types of surgery can vary greatly depending on the severity of your injury and the corresponding medical expenses.
 It is not uncommon for workers to receive settlements that range anywhere from $10,000 to $100,000+ for surgeries, though this is not a guarantee.
 Additionally, if your workers’ comp settlement has been delayed due to negotiations or other disputes, this can also significantly impact the amount that you receive.

 What Impact Does Surgery Have on Injury Settlement Amount?